Piotr1215/cloudrumble/docs/README.md

 [Interactive online docker environments on demand: kubernetes](https://labs.play-with-k8s.com/)

+> [!TIP]
-?> Just a small hint, once you bootstrap Kubernetes, you can use my [_portable kubectl in docker image_](https://itnext.io/portable-kubernetes-management-with-kubectl-in-docker-cb861a2c3c02) to run kubectl with diagnostic tools and aliases.
+> Just a small hint, once you bootstrap Kubernetes, you can use my [_portable kubectl in docker image_](https://itnext.io/portable-kubernetes-management-with-kubectl-in-docker-cb861a2c3c02) to run kubectl with diagnostic tools and aliases.

 Here are easy steps to run the container: